Implementing Dependent Types in pi-forall: Irrelevance: the of

 \subsection{How do we track irrelevance in the type system?}

 We need to make sure that an irrelevant variable is not ``used'' in the relevant parts of the body of a $\lambda$-abstraction.
 How can we do so?

-The key idea is that we mark variables in the context with an $ \emptyset ^ \epsilon $ annotation, which is either $ + $ (relevant) or $ - $ (irrelevant). ``Normal'' variables, introduced by $\lambda$-expressions, will always be marked as relevant, and only relevant variables can be used in terms.
+The key idea is that we mark variable assumptions in the context with an $\epsilon$ annotation, which is either $ + $ (relevant) or $ - $ (irrelevant). and only relevant variables can be used in terms. (``Normal'' variables, introduced by $\lambda$-expressions, will always be marked as relevant.)
 As a result, we revise the variable typing rule to require the relevant annotation.
 In the \texttt{version3} implementation, type signatures in the environment now include an \cd{Epsilon} tag, and the function \cd{checkStage} ensures that this tag is $ + $ when the variable is used in the term.

 An irrelevant abstraction introduces its variable into the context tagged with the irrelevant annotation.
-Because of the $ - $ tag, such variables are inaccessible in the body of the function.
+Because of the $ - $ tag, these variables are inaccessible in the body of the function.

 However, this variable should be available for use in \emph{types} and other \emph{irrelevant} parts of the term.
 To enable this use, we use a special context operation $ \Gamma ^ + $, as in the second premise in \rref{t-elambda}, and in the \rref{t-eapp} rule below.